conda-forge/conda-smithy/README.md

 Deprecation policy
 ------------------

+`conda-smithy`'s API is defined as the collection of all reachable symbols whose fully qualified import path does not feature a leading underscore in any of its components.
+The API covers renames and, if callable, changes in signatures (argument and keyword argument names and types, plus the return types).
+The API also covers the command-line interface.
+Any other symbol may change at any time and has no guaranteed API.

-`conda-smithy` has no guaranteed API.
-All API changes must undergo a 60-day deprecation period and must be clearly indicated via a `DeprecationWarning` and a news entry in the ``Deprecated`` section.
+All API changes must undergo a 60-day deprecation period, must be clearly indicated via a `DeprecationWarning`, and must have a news entry in the ``Deprecated`` section.

 Conda-smithy in a nutshell
 --------------------------